 Fly Your Ride is open to students in grades 5-8.

 - Creativity – What was it about your design that was new, special, or original?
 We award prizes for creative thinking, even if your vehicle doesn't go the distance.

 - Creativity in Engineering

 - Sustainable Creativity - awarded to an entry showing ingenuity with majority recyclable materials

-- Design to Theme- does your car embody the Keep on Rollin’ spirit, combine design and distance to keep your vehicle on the road.
+- Design to Theme- does your car embody the X Factor spirit, combine design and a little something extra.

 - Distance – We will award prizes in each category for the vehicles that jump the widest gap and are able to land within designated boundaries on the other side of the ramp.

 - Classic - vehicles may not shed or release any components once released from the top of the ramp.

 - Drop and Roll - vehicles may be designed to intentionally release mass during launch or flight.